 SECTION 301 – PERMITTED USES The following uses and no other shall be permitted in the AR-1 Districts.

-RESIDENTIAL DWELLINGS – Single or two (2) family dwellings (limited to one (1) dwelling per parcel, lot or tract) where each lot conforms to the minimum standards of this Zoning District.
+RESIDENTIAL DWELLINGS – Single or two (2) family dwellings (limited to one (1) dwelling structure per parcel, lot or tract) where each lot conforms to the minimum standards of this Zoning District.
 This includes:

 Accessory buildings and accessory uses including private garages and permanent dwellings for full time domestic help employed on the premises or full time farm labor,